Seven ways to circumvent the will of the Swiss people

 Curtailing immigration, protecting the Alps, paid maternity leave: in Switzerland, successful referendums may lose out during the implementation stage.
 Government, parliament, courts and official agencies often find creative ways of getting around the will of the people, when it does not suit them.

-swissinfo.ch summarises the main tricks elected politicians resort to fend off undesired, problem-creating and contradictory decisions by the voters.
+swissinfo.ch summarises the main tricks elected politicians resort to in order to fend off undesired, problem-creating and contradictory decisions by the voters.

 Trick 1: Water it down